alloc/vite-react-css/README.md

 The `.scoped` class can be used within your global CSS to customize all scope elements at once.

+### Scope elements

+By default, a "scope element" is inserted wherever your main React component returns a JSX element.
+It wraps your JSX element, has the `scoped` and `{scopeId}` CSS classes, and uses the `scopeTag` option as its element type.

+If you define the `scopeTags` option (notice it's plural), you can instruct `vite-react-css` to inject the `scoped` and `{scopeId}` class names into your root JSX elements, instead of inserting a scope element.
+For example, if `scopeTags: ["div"]` is used, and your main React component returns a `<div>` as its root element, that element will have the scope classes added to its `className` prop (or the `className` prop will be added if undefined).
+Any element type is valid in `scopeTags`, but make sure it can handle the `className` prop.

 &nbsp;

 ### Quirks